trey-rosius/ukuaji-scheduledPosts-/README.md

 "I apologize, but I don't have enough relevant information from the provided search results to answer your question about a Nanny Booking API presentation or childcare services.
 The search results primarily contain information about apartment booking systems and database architectures, which are not related to the topic you're asking about."
 ```

-It can't return a specific answer because it doesn't have the context.
+It can't return a specific answer because it doesn't have the context yet.
 I
 could've attached a web search tool to the agent to search the web and return a
 web based response.
 I think i'll add that to the next version of the app.